D&D 5e Guide – How To Play A Paladin

-Full of holy power and sworn to an oath that they must uphold, Paladins are a popular class in D&D. Here’s where to get started when playing one.
+Full of holy power and sworn to an oath, Paladins are a popular class in D&D. Here’s where to get started when playing one.

 Paladins are my favorite class in D&D. There’s a lot to love about them–they have a simple concept, a warrior with divine power, but can flavor it a number of different ways.
 They aren’t necessarily good, but they tend to be heroic types.
 Their abilities make them natural leaders and healers as well as warriors.
 You can play them offensively or defensively, and they always come with a built-in story in their mechanics.
 When playing a Paladin, there’s a lot to keep in mind though–you have great power but limited resources.
 Today we’re going to look at how to play a paladin.